sbt/website/src/reference/changes/migrating-from-sbt-1.x.md

 Previously, you could write `sbt clean compile test`.
 That now produces the error "Expected whitespace character".

-### Persistent sbt server with multiple steps
+### sbt server with multiple steps

-If a CI pipeline contains multiple steps that run `sbt`, later steps reuse the persistent server started by the first invocation instead of starting a new `sbt` process each time.
+If a CI pipeline contains multiple steps that run `sbt`, later steps reuse the sbt server started by the first invocation instead of starting a new `sbt` process each time.
 As a result, these later steps continue to use the environment variables passed to the first session.